 The glass samples were placed on the sample holder uncoated side down, to ensure the probe measured the reflection from the coating through the glass.
 The optical stage positioned the probe at 90° to measure specular reflectance.

 Measurements were taken under overhead lighting conditions.
 The high-powered tungsten halogen light source provided continuous illumination from 360-2000 nm.
 The distance from the tip of the reflection probe to the surface of the sample was measured at ~7.0 cm for each sample, to simulate production conditions.

-Ocean Insight NIRQuest+ spectrometers have an enhanced optical bench design for high-sensitivity performance, allowing for low limits of detection at NIR wavelengths from 900-2500.
+Ocean Optics NIRQuest+ spectrometers have an enhanced optical bench design for high-sensitivity performance, allowing for low limits of detection at NIR wavelengths from 900-2500.
 NIRQuest+ has great thermal stability and can be used in the lab or on the line, such as on a conveyor belt, as its higher sensitivity allows users to capture the necessary spectra over shorter integration times.
 Also, at longer wavelengths, as in the evaluation of solar panel materials, NIRQuest+ measures diffuse reflection at low noise levels, resulting in cleaner spectra at wavelengths where distinct spectral features can be difficult to capture.